 Reading the fine print on insurance is a task that no one enjoys.
-However, it is crucial to pay attention to the details of your insurance, especially when it comes to strata properties.
-If your body corporate property has been devastated by water damage, you’re looking at losses worth thousands of dollars, so it’s important you know the difference between storm damage and flood damage, and what you are covered for.
+However, it is crucial to pay attention to the details of your insurance, especially when it comes to strata properties, so you know the difference between storm and flood damage, and what you are covered for and what is excluded under your Policy.

 What is the difference between storm and flood damage?

-Although most consumers may not realise this, insurance providers see a distinct difference between storm and flood damage.
-Ever since the Queensland floods of 2011 however, the Insurance Code of Practice has been updated to include a standard definition for flooding.
+Insurance providers see a distinct difference between storm and flood damage.
+Ever since the Queensland floods of 2011, the Insurance Code of Practice has been updated to include a standard definition for flooding.

 According to the code, a flood is defined as “the covering of normally dry land by water that has escaped or been released from the normal confines of any lake, river, creek or other natural watercourse, whether or not altered or modified, or any reservoir, canal, or dam”.

-Storm damage, on the other hand, refers to the flooding of a property by rainwater, hail, cyclones, tornadoes, and other similar elements.
+Storm damage, on the other hand, refers to the influx of water by rainwater, hail, cyclones, tornadoes, and other similar elements.

-After contacting your insurer to lodge your claim, the insurer will usually send an assessor to the property.
-They will conduct a report on their findings which is used by the insurer when deciding whether to accept or reject the claim.
+After contacting your Strata Manager to lodge the claim with the insurer, the insurance company will usually send an assessor to the property.
+The assessors undertake investigations into the cause of damage and produce a report on their findings which is then issued to and used by the insurer when deciding whether to accept or reject the claim.

 In instances where the assessor cannot figure out the cause of the damage, they will enlist the services of a hydrologist.
 This is a water specialist who will examine the property and surrounding areas to determine whether the cause of the damage originated from storm water or floodwater.
 Their report will generally include information such as: